Career pathways in direct care

 Prepares caregivers and supervisors to lead teams, strengthen communication, and improve day-to-day care operations.

-Builds practical skills in grant research, proposal writing, and funding stewardship to support program growth.
+Builds practical skills in funding strategy, partnerships, and sustainable revenue planning to support program growth.